Yale Clinical Fellowship in Global Health Justice

 Applicants should send a resume, a letter making the case for their candidacy, contact information for three references, and a writing sample by email to firstname.lastname@example.org.

 Yale University considers applicants for employment without regard to, and does not discriminate on the basis of, an individual's sex, race, color, religion, age, disability, status as a veteran, or national or ethnic origin; nor does Yale discriminate on the basis of sexual orientation or gender identity or expression.

-Read more here!glob health law policy job opportunity
+Read more here!global health health law policy job opportunity